 Wall Street Journal-writer Will Friedwald notes in his liner notes that Verbrugge possesses, "a vocal sound that's full of depth and nuance - welcoming the light without denying the existence of the darkness” and that she works with a “top-drawer arranging crew and cast of expert musicians”.Angela is primarily influenced by the swing era, pre-bop jazz, vintage musicals, and traditional pop music which originated in the 1920s to 1950s.
 Angela is a vocalist committed to what Tony Bennett calls “America’s classical music”, and backs up her collaboration with band members by having strong theory skills of having obtained a high level of certification in Royal Conservatory classical piano training, and mentor- and self-taught jazz theory skills.
 As a lyricist, her work has received critical acclaim, notably from critics in the United States.
 "Angela gives singers like Lorraine Feather a run for their money with her witty lyrics"(JazzWeekly).
 MusicWeb International reviewed her debut project, writing that, “Verbrugge is a literate and articulate songwriter astute arrangements and good balance between originals and standards,” raving that her album has a rare “bold, delineated structure”.
 Angela crafts each set list with the same care she did with her album, customizing her performances for each venue, and working to support the venue with promotions.

-She has appeared at the Vancouver International Film Festival, Frankie’s Jazz Club, and other prestigious venues and festivals, mainly on the west coast of Canada.
+She has appeared at top jazz clubs in England, Germany, and Turkey, across Canada (Yardbird, the Rex, GigSpace, Alvin’s Jazz Club) and in BC at the Victoria Jazz Festival, the Vancouver International Film Festival, Frankie’s Jazz Club, Hermann’s, and other prestigious venues and festivals.
 Her recordings have received critical acclaim from radio and podcast hosts across the globe, receiving airplay by popular stations in Canada, the U.S., South America, Europe and Asia.
 The 2019 album charted on Earshot in Canada and Jazzweek in the United States.
 George Harris at Jazz Weekly sums it up, describing, ","fun and quirky, hip and a hoot, wispy and romantic; she slithers and oozes, and cleverly swings... in the Archie Comics of life, this lady is a bubbly Betty."

 Here are some ladies that not only sing, but compose and arrange as well.
 Angela Verbrugge gives singers like Lorraine Feather a run for their money with her witty lyrics on her originals that area mixed with some clever covers.